quanqinle/quanqinle.github.io/source/_posts/en/2021-02-07-use-easyexcel-to-read-excel.md

 public class DemoExcelRow {

     /**
-     * The number of header line.
+     * The number of header row.
      * row index starts from 1
      */
     @ExcelIgnore